The 3rd Call for Proposals by IKI Small Grants closed on 15 April 2022 with an enormous participation of 475 project entries.

 Organisations from all over the world submitted 220 proposals addressing the funding area adapting to the impacts of climate change, while more than 80 proposals focus on mitigation of greenhouse gas emissions.
 Around 50 proposals are designated to work on forestry and more than 110 on biodiversity conservation.

-Thus, the funding areas adaptation and mitigation unite more than 70 % of the submitted projects, while the other third includes project ideas in the forestry and biodiversity conservation sector.
+Thus, the funding areas adaptation and mitigation unite more than 70 per cent of the submitted projects, while the other third includes project ideas in the forestry and biodiversity conservation sector.

 Among other things, organisations want to support rural development measures, promote sustainable agriculture, or focus on vulnerable population groups such as women and children in climate-relevant training programmes.